Choosing the Right Workforce Optimization Platform for Your Business

 This involves your call recordings and your evaluation forms.
 It can be coupled with speech and desktop analytics to provide insight into the conversations and behaviors of your agents.

-WFM entails forecasting your calls and your agents, as well as scheduling and tracking your agents.
+- Workforce Management WFM entails forecasting your calls and your agents and scheduling and tracking your agents.
 Done well, this leads to an efficiently run contact center where you can know what your agents are doing day-to-day.

 Workforce optimization can also focus on broader areas such as learning management, knowledge management, and process automation.